-IV.
-Determination Regarding Responsibility
+d) Determination Regarding Responsibility

 Following the live hearing, the decision-maker(s) will issue a written determination.
-To reach the determination, the decision-maker(s) will apply the preponderance of the evidence standard of evidence, as defined on page 11 of this policy.
+To reach the determination, the decision-maker(s) will apply the preponderance of the evidence standard of evidence, as defined in Section IV. of this policy.